crate/cratedb-guide/docs/integrate/collectd/tutorial-telegraf.md

 (collectd-tutorial-telegraf)=
 # Load data into CrateDB using collectd and Telegraf

-This tutorial walks you through configuring and starting the [collectd] and [Telegraf] agents and daemons, and CrateDB, to submit and store system metrics into CrateDB, using the built-in [CrateDB Output Plugin for Telegraf].
+This tutorial shows how to configure and start [collectd], [Telegraf] and CrateDB so that collectd sends system metrics to Telegraf, which stores it into CrateDB using the built-in [CrateDB Output Plugin for Telegraf].

 ## Prerequisites

-Docker is used for running all components.
-This approach works consistently across Linux, macOS, and Windows.
-Alternatively, you can use Podman.
+Docker runs all components consistently across Linux, macOS, and Windows.
+If you use Podman, substitute podman for docker in the commands.

 ### Commands